 Prior to using funds for restoration, CERCLA requires that (1) a plan for use of such funds be developed and adopted by the Trustees, and (2) adequate public notice and opportunity for hearing and consideration of all public comments be granted.
 In addition, the DOI Natural Resource Damage Assessment Regulations (43 CFR, Part 11) provide for: (1) the development of a "Restoration and Compensation Determination Plan that lists a reasonable number of possible alternatives for restoration, rehabilitation, replacement, and/or acquisition of equivalent resources and the related services lost to the public associated with each" \s.
-11.81]; and (2) upon determination Plan to describe how the monies will be used.
+11.81]; and (2) upon determination of the award of a Natural Resource Damage claim the Trustees shall prepare a Restoration Plan to describe how the monies will be used.
 Such Restoration Plan shall be made available for public review for a period of at least 30 days \s.
 11.93].